 Foreign Futures Transactions.
 Foreign futures transactions involve the execution and clearing of trades on a foreign exchange.
 This is the case even if the foreign exchange is formally "linked" to a domestic exchange, whereby a trade executed on one exchange liquidates or establishes a position on the other exchange.
 No domestic organization regulates the activities of a foreign exchange, including the execution, delivery, and clearing of transactions on such an exchange, and no domestic regulator has the power to compel enforcement of the rules of the foreign exchange or the laws of the foreign country.
 Moreover, such laws or regulations will vary depending on the foreign country in which the transaction occurs.
-For these reasons, the Fund may not be afforded certain of the protections that apply to domestic exchange, certain domestic disclosure and anti-fraud provisions may apply.
+For these reasons, the Fund may not be afforded certain of the protections that apply to domestic transactions, provided that with respect to transactions on a foreign exchange that is formally linked to a domestic exchange, certain domestic disclosure and anti-fraud provisions may apply.
 In addition, the price of any foreign futures or option contract may be affected by any fluctuation in the foreign exchange rate between the time the order is placed and the foreign futures contract is liquidated or the foreign option contract is liquidated or exercised.